-Just as is the case with the food, there’s am obvious French influence with New Orleans cocktails.
+Just as is the case with New Orleans food, there’s an obvious French influence with the city’s cocktails.
 Just take the classic Vieux Carré, which is French for “Old Square” and a nod to the French Quarter.

 Much like the city itself, the Vieux Carré is both potent and smooth at the same time.
 This signature cocktail dates back to the 1930s and the Carousel Bar in Hotel Monteleone.

 The bar is still there and it’s definitely the best place to try one of the top cocktails in New Orleans.
 It’s actually centered around a vintage carousel that you spin around as you drink.
 How cool is that?!